 Haddon is an award winning composer and lyricist.
 Off-Broadway: The Snow Queen: A New Musical (Music and co-Lyrics, “A Fairy Tale That Rocks!” -The New York Times ) Ring Twice for Miranda, The Atheist, Haymarket, and The Blowin’ of Baile Gall.
 Regional: As You Like It, The Death of A Novel and Game On at San Jose Rep. Proof at George Street Playhouse.
 The Red Room: An Underworld Cabaret (2015 Reiser Lab Winner,) One Flew Over the Cuckoo’s Nest, and Managing Maxine at Alliance.
 Resurgens and Blackberry Winter at Out of Hand.
 The Thrush and the Woodpecker and The Pillowman at Actor’s Express.
 Winner: Best Original Music Award from San Francisco Bay Area Theatre Critics Circle (for “Game On.”)
 Two time Independent Reviewers of New England (IRNE) Award Winner for best Original Music/Sound Design.
 Learn more at www.haddonkime.com

 Rick Lombardo is a prolific and award-winning American theatre director, playwright and adaptor.
 He is the former Producing Artistic Director of San Jose Repertory Theatre, and the former Artistic Director of New Repertory Theatre in Watertown, Massachusetts.
-Lombardo is currently the Chair and Artistic Director of the Department of Theatre and Performance Studies at Kennesaw State University.
+Lombardo is is currently the Artistic Director of Penn State Center Stage, and the Director of the School of Theatre at Penn State University.

 He is an Executive Board member of the Stage Directors and Choreographers Society and a Senior Fellow with the American Leadership Forum Silicon Valley.
 He currently lives in Atlanta, Georgia with his wife, actress Rachel Harker.
 Learn more at www.ricklombardo.net